MikkelBrixNielsen/Trapezodial-Maps/README.md

 - `test21.txt`:  `Error: Vertical line defined on line 2 in input file.`

-For all other test files, when the `-o` flag is used, all test files should output what region the query point is located in and a representation of the search structure in `output.txt` along with a picture of the map in `TrapezoidalMapPlot.png`.
+For all other test files, when the `-qo` flag is used, all test files should output what region contains the query point is output.txt.
+Additionally, if the `-o` flag is used a representation of the search structure will also be written to output.txt along with what region  contains the query point as well as a picture of the map in TrapezoidalMapPlot.png.
 If the `-p` flag is used, the output should be displayed graphically.
-In both cases, the program should run without errors.
+In any case, the program should run without errors.